common-fate/docs-archive/docs/granted/usage/sharing-aws-config-with-team.md

 [granted_registry_end git@github.com:octo/granted-registry.git]
 ```

 :::info
-To avoid confusion, synced profiles are placed into a designated region in the file as shown above.
+To avoid confusion, synced profiles are placed into a designated region in the `/.aws/config` file as shown above.
 This allows users to have a mix of both synced and regular profiles in their config file:
 :::info

-### 2. Specifying a different YAML file.
+### Specifying an alternative YAML file.

-If you want to specify a different YAML file, then run:
+Granted allows you to specify an alternative YAML file for your Profile Registry's configuration.
+Should you wish to specify a different YAML file, run:

 ```
 granted registry add <your-repo-url>/<filname.yml>
 ```

-### 3. Specifying only a subfolder
+### Specifying only a subfolder

 If you have subfolder such as:

 ```
 .